mckwk/IoT_project/website/GoodJobREADMEnow.txt

 Depends on your expertise, both flags can vary in the difficulty.
 For the first flag (on the WEB-SERVER!!!) you have to us3 lost cr3ds to c0nnect.
 6omewhere.
 Ahh, apologies... we dont see any text in our notebook regarding 2nd flag.

+YOU ARE NOT ALLOWED TO MODIFY/DELETE DATA ON THE SYSTEM.
+DESTRUCTIVE COMMANDS/ACTIVITY ARE FORBIDDEN.
+LET OTHERS TAKE PART IN THIS CHALLENGE TOO...